phplucidframe/phplucidframe/README.md

 **Additional Site Settings** : You can also configure the other settings in `/inc/config.php` and `/app/inc/site.config.php` according to your requirement.

 **CSS Template** : PHPLucidFrame provides you a default site CSS template `/assets/css/base.css`.
-To make your site easily upgradable in the future, create your own file in `/assets/css` or `/app/assets/css` with whatever name you like and update your `/inc/tpl/head.php` or `/app/inc/tpl/head.php` by including `<?php _css('yourfilename.css'); ?>`.
+To make your site easily upgradable in the future, create your own file in `/assets/css` or `/app/assets/css` with whatever name you like and update your `/app/inc/tpl/layout.php` by including `<?php _css('yourfilename.css'); ?>`.
 Then you can override the rules of `/assets/css/base.css` in your CSS file.

 ## Documentation